Download zipped data from GISCO to the cache_dir

 #> # CC_STAT <chr>, NAME_GERM <chr>, geometry <MULTIPOLYGON [m]>

-# Now we can connect the function with the downloaded data like:
+# Connect the function with the downloaded data.

 connect <- gisco_get_countries(